 Longsheng, famous for its amazing natural beauty and ethnic culture, has some local traditional dishes that you won't forget once you tasted them.
-In many local farmers' home, you will have the chance to taste the sweet Rice Wine, fragrant Rice in Bamboo and wind-dry fish among other local dishes.
+In many local farmers' home, you will have the chance to taste the sweet rice wine, fragrant rice in a bamboo tube, and wind-dried fish among other local dishes.

-The bamboos are cut into sections of around 35 cm, and put into stream-soaked glutinous rice, together with wind-dry meat, peanuts, sour bamboo shoots and some other ingredients filled from a small hole.
-The hole is sealed with sweet potatoes and then the bamboo section is burned on small fire.
-After 30 to 40 minutes, the rice is ready with faint fragrance of bamboo.
+Bamboo is cut into sections of around 35 cm long, and filled with streamed glutinous rice, together with wind-dried meat, peanuts, pickled bamboo shoots, and some other ingredients through a small hole.
+The hole is sealed with sweet potato, and then the bamboo tube is roasted on a small fire.
+After 30 to 40 minutes, the rice is ready with a faint fragrance of bamboo.

 Many of our customers have enjoyed this dish.

 Smoked Pork (腊肉) and Smoked Sausages (香肠)

 Every household on the terraces smokes their own meat as a way of preserving it

 Many of our customers have enjoyed the local "Chinese bacon" and "Chinese sausages".

 Rice wine is a kind of sweet alcohol brewed from glutinous rice.
 Nearly every household in ethnic villages makes rice wine.

 Fermented glutinous rice and water are put into a wooden bowl, and then heated on a fire.
 The wine streams down from the bamboo inserted in the middle of the wooden bowl.
 When a pot is filled with the clear alcoholic liquid, you can smell the dense aroma of the wine.